-Our range of outstanding CPD training courses for primary schools span subjects such as English, Maths, Science and Leadership.
+Our range of outstanding CPD training courses span subjects such as English, Maths, Science and Leadership.
 All of our courses are dynamic, inspiring and packed with best-practice activities and approaches that you can immediately apply in your school or classroom.
 We constantly receive outstanding feedback, with over 95% of teachers and school leaders rating our courses as "Excellent".

 Many courses are also available as an INSET day, tailored to your specific requirements.
 Click here to download our latest brochure.